HimanshuGarg008/House-Price-Prediction/README.md

 ## Technologies Used
+- library pandas - version 0.25.1
+- library numpy - version 1.16.5
-- library - version 1.0
+- library matplotlib - version 3.1.1
-- library - version 2.0
+- library re - version 2.2.1
-- library - version 3.0
+- library scipy - version 1.3.1

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->